 Creating an ingress

-To create an ingress for a Service in Otomi Stack, you only need to add a service to the services section in the team config.
+To create an ingress for a Service in Otomi Container Platform, you only need to add a service to the services section in the team config.
 A service needs to have a name.
 This name will be used as a short name for URLs.
 When a team is called ‘team1’, the default URL for the service will be servicename.team-team1.yourdomain.com.

 If you don’t like to configure oauth2 authentication for the ingress, add isPublic: true.